Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: The setting

 \begin{definition}[Frequency localized functions] Let $(\phi^\eps)_{\eps>0}$ be a family of functions of $L^2(\R^d)$.
 The family~$(\phi^\eps)_{\eps>0}$ is frequency localized if the family is bounded in $L^2(\R^d)$ and if there exist $R_0, C_0,\eps_0>0$ and $N_0 > d $ such that for all $\eps\in(0,\eps_0]$,

 One then says that $(\phi^\eps)_{\eps>0}$ is frequency localized. \end{definition}

 We will introduce a more precise definition in Chapter~\ref{chap:4}.
-For families that are frequency localized, the set of $z\in\R^{2d}$ in the identity~\eqref{eq:gaussian_frame} can be restricted to a compact set (see Lemma~\ref{lem:freq_loc}).
+We will also discuss in this Chpater the properties of frequency localized families.
+In particular, we will show that they can be written as continuous sum of Gaussian states with center $(q,p)$ localized in a compact set (see Lemma~\ref{lem:freq_loc}).
 The analysis of the examples given below is performed in Lemma~\ref{lem:ex_freq_loc}.